newt0/gatsbybootcamp-transcription/12.Generating Slugs for Posts/chapter12.md

 And hopefully we see our little message printing twice.
 Once for each markdown post right here.
 I did see them move by.
-I have the first one with the slug of Gatsby and the 2nd one with the slug of React.
+I have the first one with the slug of Gatsby and the 2nd one with the slug of `React`.
 So we've successfully extracted the data to get the slug.
 Now we have to call, `createNodeField` to, actually add the new field onto the `node` and this one really isn't too bad.
 Down below will remove that `console.log` call.